Mariana Mazzucato: Rethinking government

 Mazzucato has developed a critique of market failure theory and argued for a concept that better captures the value that the state can create.
 This has led her to propose the state's role in the economy as one of creating and shaping new markets, emphasizing a "mission-oriented" way that addresses key societal challenges.
 Her third major book, Mission Economy: A Moonshot Guide to Changing Capitalism, summarises her arguments for improving state capabilities and re-orientating economic policy around ambitious missions with societal objectives.
 In 2023, she co-authored The Big Con: how the consulting industry weakens our businesses, infantilizes our governments, and warps our economies with Rosie Collington, then one of her PhD students.
-Building on Mazzucato’s advocacy for the development of internal capabilities in public sector administrations, the book recounts the rise of the consulting industry and how over-reliance on consultants impedes the ability of public administrations to adequately manage innovation and relationships with the private sector.
+Building on Mazzucato's advocacy for the development of internal capabilities in public sector administrations, the book recounts the rise of the consulting industry and how over-reliance on consultants impedes the ability of public administrations to adequately manage innovation and relationships with the private sector.

 Reception

 The Entrepreneurial State had a significant impact on the public debate around growth and innovation and brought a wider acceptance of the importance of the public sector's role, despite pushback from more right-wing commentators.
 Martin Wolf wrote in the Financial Times that The Entrepreneurial State offers "a controversial thesis" but "is basically right" and warns that the "failure to recognise the role of the government in driving innovation may well be the greatest threat to rising prosperity".

 The Economist praised Mazzucato for highlighting the state's "central role in producing game-changing breakthroughs" and "contribution to the success of technology-based businesses", although it argued that in general, she was "too hard on business".
 The book was listed in the Financial Times Selection of Books of the Year in 2013 and won her the New Statesman/SPERI Prize in Political Economy in 2014.

 The Value of Everything was also well received by reviewers and was shortlisted for that the 2018 Financial Times and McKinsey Business Book of the Year prize.
 The book was read by Pope Francis who commented "I believe [her vision] can help to think about the future".

 Mission Economy received a more mixed reception and some commentators and fellow economists have been sceptical of Mazzucato's idealism on big government intervention.
 Diane Coyle argued that Mazzucato underplayed the risk of government failure and ignored potential issues with the incentives which govern public actors.

-John Kay wrote in the Financial Times that "Mission Economys proposals would lead to powerful governments driving and coordinated every stage of innovation to solve issues from cancer to climate change" but argues that such projects tend to be failures because political direction of innovation would have led to absence of objective feedback, whereas efficient progress tends to require very competitive markets with incremental innovation and power decentralized to individual entrepreneurs with their independent visions.
+John Kay wrote in the Financial Times that "Mission Economys proposals would lead to powerful governments driving and coordinating every stage of innovation to solve issues from cancer to climate change" but argues that such projects tend to be failures because political direction of innovation would have led to absence of objective feedback, whereas efficient progress tends to require very competitive markets with incremental innovation and power decentralized to individual entrepreneurs with their independent visions.